NHSDigital/nhs-notify-reporting/README.md

 ### Staging Table Design

 Staging tables are AWS Glue tables created in the [Apache Iceberg](https://iceberg.apache.org/) format, since these support mutation of existing staging rows via the [MERGE INTO](https://docs.aws.amazon.com/athena/latest/ug/merge-into-statement.html) operation.
 This means that information in the staging tables can be incrementally updated over time.

+The initial staging tables are partitioned by creation month and completion month in order to efficiently support date-range queries.

 **Note: Partitions in Iceberg tables are not visible via the AWS Glue Console, but can be seen instead using a "SHOW CREATE TABLE" query in Athena (and verified by inspecting the underlying S3 storage**)